Anwar8/Blaze/README.md

 - Detailed error messages that specify exactly the reason for any divergence or crash
 - Wiki page from the start that documents the architecture, reasoning, and theory implemented
 - Detailed Read The Docs page for API and function documentation
-- Containerisation support so `Blaze` can run on any machine or cloud service
+- Containerisation support so `XBlaze` can run on any machine or cloud service
 - A way to enforce boundary conditions
 ### Should have
 - At least one dynamic solver